Our Policies & Terms

 - Clients must take all reasonable steps to safeguard the health and safety of the interpreter.

-- If a pre-booked session over-runs it is both the client’s and the interpreter’s responsibility to agree the time it over-ran by.
+- If a pre-booked session is overrun, it is both the client’s and the interpreter’s responsibility to agree the time it over-ran by.

 - Clients should inform Clear Voice if they are aware of any legal or professional requirements or risks related to the service.